Magnet® Status Hospital Recognition

 The American Nurses Credentialing Center, a subsidiary of the American Nurses Association and the largest and most prominent nursing credentialing organization in the United States, established Magnet® recognition in 1994.
 Research has shown that patient care outcomes are better at Magnet® hospitals, where there is an environment that empowers nurses, values their contributions and supports nursing leadership.
 Magnet® status is awarded for a four-year period, after which hospitals must apply again for the recognition.

-Cleveland Clinic main campus has been recognized as a Magnet® organization since 2003.
-Cleveland Clinic main campus is a 1400-bed quaternary referral hospital located in Northeast Ohio.
+Cleveland Clinic Main Campus has been recognized as a Magnet® organization since 2003.
+Cleveland Clinic Main Campus is a 1400-bed quaternary referral hospital located in Northeast Ohio.
 It includes 19 family health centers as well as 3 free-standing emergency departments.
-Main campus not only serves the needs of Northeast Ohio, but the needs of patients from over 185 countries.
-We offer 100+ specialties including heart, lung, liver, kidney, pancreas, and bone marrow transplantation as well as a children’s rehabilitation hospital.
-As part of The Stanley Zielony Institute for Nursing Excellence, our nurses support the institutes mission, vision and values, while utilizing the Zielony Professional Practice Model, to meet the needs of our patient population.
+Main Campus not only serves the needs of Northeast Ohio but also the needs of patients from over 185 countries.
+We offer 100+ specialties, including heart, lung, liver, kidney, pancreas, and bone marrow transplantation, as well as a children’s rehabilitation hospital.
+As part of The Stanley Zielony Institute for Nursing Excellence, our nurses support the institute's mission, vision and values while utilizing the Zielony Professional Practice Model to meet the needs of our patient population.
+Additionally, these there are eleven hospitals within the Cleveland Clinic health system that have also achieved Magnet® status.

-Fairview Hospital achieved its designation in 2009, Cleveland Clinic Akron General in 2013, Hillcrest Hospital in 2014, South Pointe Hospital in 2017, Cleveland Clinic Abu Dhabi in 2019, Marymount Hospital and Lutheran Hospital in 2021, Euclid Hospital and Avon Hospital in 2022 and Medina Hospital in 2023.
+Fairview Hospital achieved its designation in 2009, Cleveland Clinic Akron General in 2013, Hillcrest Hospital in 2014, South Pointe Hospital in 2017, Cleveland Clinic Abu Dhabi in 2019, Marymount Hospital and Lutheran Hospital in 2021, Euclid Hospital and Avon Hospital in 2022, Medina Hospital in 2023 and Weston Hospital in 2024.

 This involved the review of hundreds of pages of documentation, and a four to five-day site visit by ANCC professionals who evaluated Cleveland Clinic against more than 65 stringent quantitative and qualitative standards that epitomize excellence in nursing services, clinical outcomes and patient care delivery.
 Cleveland Clinic must continue to pass bi-annual reviews as part of its four-year designation.